 Each book in a series needs to stand alone

 A series can be linked by characters with each book being more like an episode within the series such as Janet Evanovich’s Stephanie Plum Series.
 Or it can be linked by an overarching plot like Bernard Cornwell’s Saxon Chronicles.
 The Saxon Chronicles span ten novels, each with a different plot, and the overarching plot begins in the first novel and always becomes a secondary priority until the final novel.

 I’m going to keep these things in mind because the last thing I want to do is upset my readers with poorly written novels.

-So how do you handle your triggers?
+What is your favorite series?
+What do you like about it most?
 I love hearing from you.
 Leave a comment.
-Allergic

 When I was a university student, I celebrated the end of the semester with a reading day.
 After my last exam, I would walk to Chapters Bookstore (now a Victoria’s Secret) on the corner of Ste-Catherine and Stanley streets, ride the escalator to the second floor and browse the rows of romance and fiction novels.